 The Client works on Ubuntu, Fedora, and many other Linux distributions and it’s easy to install and use.
 The client is not an opensource software. however, if you’re going to be participating on Zoom conference call or scheduling a Zoom meeting, then you will want to install the tool.

 Zoom solution offers the best video, audio, and screen-sharing experience across Zoom Rooms, Windows, Mac, Linux, iOS, Android, and H.323/SIP room systems.

 Follow the steps below to get Zoom for Linux install

-Download and save the file to your desktop… usually in the ~/Downloads folder of your Home directory.
+Click the Download button to save to your desktop, usually in the Downloads folder of your Home directory.

 After downloading, navigate to your Downloads folder in your Home directory, then right-click the downloaded file and select Open With Software Install

 When Ubuntu Software opens, click Install to begin the installation.